MicrosoftDocs/win32/desktop-src/FileIO/directory-management.md

 ---
-Description: 'A directory is a hierarchical collection of directories and files.
-The only constraint on the number of files that can be contained in a single directory is the physical size of the disk on which the directory is located.' ms.assetid: 'e8a7bf82-0f3c-4ad9-9d10-25c4d69733dc'
+Description: A directory is a hierarchical collection of directories and files.
+The only constraint on the number of files that can be contained in a single directory is the physical size of the disk on which the directory is located. ms.assetid: e8a7bf82-0f3c-4ad9-9d10-25c4d69733dc
 title: Directory Management
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Directory Management